Changes to heritage properties

 Commissioner of Oath

 Please note that applications to alter a property designated under Part IV of the Ontario Heritage Act now require an affidavit or sworn declaration signed by a Commissioner of Oath.
-The City of Ottawa provides this service free of charge for Heritage Applications.
-More information about the process and booking an appointment can be found here.
+The City of Ottawa provides this service free of charge for heritage applications.
+See more information about the process and booking an appointment.

 Guide to preparing cultural heritage impact statements